 According to tradition, Sannyasa is regarded as an external expression—a social form, we may say—of maturity of thought.
 Sannyasa is not taken at random, at the whim and fancy of any person.

 In ancient times, prior to the time of the Manu Smriti for instance, there was no social order of Sannyasa.
 There was Sannyasa, but it could not be called an order in the sense that it is understood these days.
 In those days, even during the time of the Upanishads, we had Sannyasins and nuns, but they did not belong to any organisation.
 There were no organisations, no ashrams of the type that we see nowadays.
-Though there were ashrams of a Guru or Gurus with one or two disciples, there were no organisations like ours with five hundred disciples or residents.
+Though there were ashrams of a Guru or Gurus with one or two disciples, there were no organisations like ours with hundreds of disciples or residents.
 That type of organisation did not exist.

 During the time of the Upanishads and a little later—prior to the circumstances described in the Manu Smriti, as mentioned—there were individual Sannyasins, and they served a Guru for years together.
-Usually a candidate for ordinance into Sannyasa is expected to serve a Guru for at least twelve years—not less than twelve years—and serve the Guru in every way, as if he entirely belongs to the Guru.
+Usually a candidate for ordinance into Sannyasa would be expected to serve a Guru for at least twelve years—not less than twelve years—and serve the Guru in every way, as if he entirely belongs to the Guru.
 He is not an independent person at all.
-The disciple, the Chela, the Sishya, is part and parcel of the Guru himself, and the will of the Guru is the will of the disciple.
+The disciple, the chela, the sishya, is part and parcel of the Guru himself, and the will of the Guru is the will of the disciple.
 As a matter of fact, the disciple is expected not to have any individual way of thinking at all.
 He should not interpret the Guru in any manner whatsoever.
-He should not even use reason in judging the instructions of his Guru.
-Whatever the Guru says is the final order, whether it is pleasant or unpleasant, reasonable or unreasonable from the point of view of the Chela.
+He should not use reason in judging the instructions of his Guru.
+Whatever the Guru says is the final order, whether it is pleasant or unpleasant, reasonable or unreasonable from the point of view of the chela.

-In the Upanishads, we have some very interesting anecdotes referring to the type of life of a Chela.
+In the Upanishads, we have some very interesting anecdotes referring to the type of life of a chela.
 In the Chhandogya Upanishad, for instance, there is the story of Upakosala, who served a Guru by the name of Satyakama.
 Although the Guru did not initiate the disciple even after years and years of service, and it did not appear that he was going to initiate him at all, he took service from him, and very exacting service.
-Many years passed, and the Upanishad says that even the gods took pity on the Chela.
+Many years passed, and the Upanishad says that even the gods took pity on the chela.
 It is very surprising indeed.
-The celestials saw the arduous life the Chela was living, and took pity on him.
-They came in certain forms, and initiated the disciple.
+The celestials saw the arduous life the chela was living, and took pity on him.
+They came in certain forms and initiated the disciple.
 Then the disciple, who was tending the Guru's cattle in the forest, having received this mystical initiation from the celestials in a mysterious manner, returned with the cattle to the Guru's abode.

 There is another instance of the hardships which, in ancient times, disciples were made to undergo by their Gurus.
-There was a Chela called Uttanka, who served his master for years and years.
+There was a chela called Uttanka, who served his master for years and years.
 Not twelve years—he served for twenty, thirty, forty years.
 It appears that the Guru never uttered a word.
-One day when the Chela Uttanka was carrying firewood from the forest to the Guru, one of his hairs got stuck in the firewood, and he saw that it was white.
+One day when Uttanka, the chela, was carrying firewood from the forest to the Guru, one of his hairs got stuck in the firewood, and he saw that it was white.
 He started weeping, “Oh, I have become old.”
 His hair had become white, and he had never even observed it, poor man.
 He was so devoted to the Guru that he never had time to notice that his hair had become white.
 He saw it only when it got stuck in the firewood.
 “Oh God,” he said, “I have become old, and still I have not received initiation.”
 He wept and beat his breast.
 When he went to the Guru in that condition, the Guru took pity on him and initiated him.
-There are instances galore of this type.
+There are instances galore of this king.